Reports & policy briefs: tracking quality of life in Europe

 Initial analysis of this wave of the EQLS focused on the impacts of the crisis on the quality of life in Europe and the repercussions for various countries and groups within society.
 This study gave rise to the 2012 overview report Quality of life in Europe: Impacts of the crisis.

-Now a new series of reports has been prepared, providing further analysis of important dimensions of quality of life in Europe.
-In addition, two policy briefs based on the EQLS highlight topics of particular significance.
+Since, a new series of reports has been published, providing further analysis of important dimensions of quality of life in Europe.
+In addition, three policy briefs based on the EQLS highlight topics of particular significance.

 The report Subjective well-being addresses the impact of the crisis on how Europeans perceive the quality of their lives.
 The crisis has affected specific groups and countries more than others, with disruption to different aspects of well-being.
 Well-being has fallen in many EU countries, remaining highest in northern European countries.
 Groups with particularly low well-being include people limited by disability or illness and unemployed people.